ksu-hmi/Pro-Onc_Scan/projectroadmap.md

 [x] Browse existing cloned repository and other github repository to see how email functions can be added in the project code

-[x] Reduce the items in the sample code that have no relevance to the projectd
+[x] Reduce the items in the sample code that have no relevance to the project

 ### Sprint 3
 [ ] Create account to Test email function